 I won’t bog us down with all the tech ramblings on cable here, but if you want to know a bit more about this problem please visit Collyn Rivers article on wire sizing, WIRE

-My recommendation here is to run what is called 8 B&S cable, it’s a single cable of 7.91 mm², run from you battery to where you are going to place the new plug socket, if it is in the back of your car it will be about 4.5 mtrs (about $3.95 per mtr), you should also put at the battery a 30 Amp Midi fuse or a 'short stop' circuit breaker to protect this cable.
+My recommendation here is to run what is called 8 B&S cable, it’s a single cable of 7.91 mm², run from you battery to where you are going to place the new plug socket, if it is in the back of your car it will be about 4.5 metres (about $3.95 per metre from ebay), you should also put at the battery a 30 Amp Midi fuse or a 'short stop' circuit breaker to protect this cable.

 You can run this cable through the body and under sill covers etc, or strap it on top of the chassis rails, the main thing of course is to make sure it can’t rub/chafe through anywhere, and is well protected from sharp corners etc.